Cwarburg/Enron-network-analysis/index.md

 ## Sentiment Analysis Over Time

 Sentiment analysis is the process of automatically determining whether a piece of text expresses a positive, negative, or neutral attitude.
 By scoring the emotional tone of written language, it lets us quantify how people feel—whether they’re upbeat, anxious, or somewhere in between.
-For our Enron project, we used a **lexicon-based** approach via **TextBlob’s polarity analyzer**:
+For our Enron project, we used a **lexicon-based** approach via **TextBlob’s sentiment polarity analyzer**:

 1. **Word-level scoring**: Each word in an email is looked up in a built-in dictionary that assigns it a small positive or negative weight.
 2. **Message polarity**: Those word scores are averaged and normalized into a single polarity value between –1.0 (very negative) and +1.0 (very positive).